Spreadsheets

 Screening Results

-Clicking a spreadsheet name opens two additional tables: Screening Results and Processing Results.
+Clicking a spreadsheet name opens two additional tabs: Screening Results and Processing Results for the selected spreadsheet.
 The Screening Results tab shows results for samples that have been automatically screened, indexed and assigned a quality score in BluIce (Fig. 4).

 Screening results view